jhk742/budgetTracker/README.md

    - Navigate to the root directory of the cloned repository.
    - Execute the provided bash script file, "initialRun.sh".
 2. **Permission Issues**
-All prospective users of the application should be able to run the bash script file upon cloning the repository onto their own local machines, but should you encounter permission issues, you can manually add execute permission to the script with the following command:
+All prospective users of the application should be able to run the bash script file upon cloning the repository onto their own local machines.
+However, should you encounter permission issues, you can manually add the permission to execute the script with the following command:
 ```bash
 chmod +x initialRun.sh
 ```